algenty/flowcharting-repository/STARTED.md

 3. Click on button 'Extract/decode' and 'Pretify' to display xml code
 4. By Hold the right button of mouse in graph, you can move schema in panel
+5. With CTRL + Mouse wheel, you can zoom/unzoom

 ### Flowchart definition